naev/naev/docs/manual/sec/ships.md

 Ships classes have an intrinsic size parameter accessible with the `ship.size()` Lua API.
 This is a whole integer number from 1 to 6.

-In \naev, small ships (size 1 and 2) use small core slots and are meant to be fast and small.
+In $\naev$, small ships (size 1 and 2) use small core slots and are meant to be fast and small.
 Medium ships (size 3 and 4) use medium core slots and are still agile, while being able to pack more of a punch.
 Large ships (size 5 and 6) are slow hulking giants with heavy slots meant to dominate.
 There is always a trade-off between agility and raw power, giving all ships a useful role in the game.

 Ships are also split into two categories: civilian and military.
 Civilian ships are meant to focus more on utility and flexibility, while military ships focus more on combat abilities.